Electrician apprenticeships can be your ticket into the rewarding skilled trades industry.

 Research Your Electrician Career Options

 As a licensed journeyman, a variety of career options could be available to you.
 For example, you could choose to pursue an electrician position with a local contractor.
-The NECA website is a good place to start your job search, as they often post job opportunities with contractors.
+The NECA website is a good place to start your job search, as it often posts job opportunities with contractors.

 If you are willing to continue your education in order to gain business and management skills, you could also prepare to start up your own business, working as a freelance electrician.